NCAA Football Rankings: Preseason Top 25 Coaches Poll Of 2017 Has Alabama Crimson Tide Back On Top

-Early on Thursday afternoon, the 2017 preseason Amway Coaches Poll was released and there aren’t a lot of surprises up at the top.
+Early on Thursday afternoon, the 2017 preseason Amway Coaches Poll was released, and there aren’t a lot of surprises up at the top.
 USA Today revealed that Alabama has taken the preseason top spot just as they did last year, and they did it by grabbing 49 of the 65 first-place votes.

 Nick Saban and the Alabama Crimson Tide have started out the preseason in the Top 5 of every poll since 2009.

 Ohio State starts out 2017 in the number two spot while the Florida State Seminoles have taken the third ranking.
-That sets up a huge opening weekend match-up between FSU and Alabama on Sept.
+That sets up a huge opening weekend matchup between FSU and Alabama on Sept.
 2 in Atlanta.

 USC and Clemson respectively finish out the top five as a few surprises finish out the Top 10.